Thornclaw1/commascript/README.md

 ```

 To modify these collections, there are three functions you can use: `a`, `rm`, and `rmv`.
 Add, Remove, and Remove by Value, respectively.
 I suggest reading the documentation on those functions down below in the section labeled Built-in Functions.

+> Note: Tuples are immutable, which means you can not modify the collection after creating it.

 ---